michaengeser/pep_WP4_beh-fMRI/README.md

 ### Analysis
-(Most analyses are implemented in MATLAB, with R for linear mixed-effects (LME) modeling Python for CLIP and DINO feature extraction).
+Most analyses are implemented in MATLAB (R2022a) including SPM12.
+Additionally, R (4.3.1) was used for linear mixed-effects (LME) modeling and Python (3.10) for CLIP and DINO feature extraction.

 To reproduce the analyses: